Henry Curwen (1528–1596): Life and work

 He was a son of Thomas Curwen of Workington (died 1544) and Agnes Strickland.

 In 1568 Mary, Queen of Scots came to Workington by boat as a fugitive after her defeat at the battle of Langside.
 She stayed a night at Workington Hall as a guest of Henry Curwen's family.
 Mary's secretary Claude Nau later described how Lord Herries went to meet Curwen, who he knew well, with the news of Mary's arrival.
 Herries intended to pretend at first that the queen was a Scottish heiress.
 Curwen however was in London.
 The party were welcomed at the Hall and Mary's true identity was soon discovered.

 Mary wrote to Elizabeth from Workington Hall on 17 May, asking for assistance.
 An agate cup was treasured by the family as her gift to her hosts, known as the "Luck of Workington Hall".
-Mary is said also to have stayed in the house of Henry Fletcher (died 1574) at Cockermouth who gave her a velvet gown, and was said to had her letter of thanks.
+Mary is said also to have stayed in the house of Henry Fletcher (died 1574) at Cockermouth, who gave her a velvet gown and was said to have had her letter of thanks.

 Richard Lowther wrote that Mary was attended by Claude Hamilton, Lord Fleming, Lord Herries, and twenty servants or courtiers.
 He met her at Cockermouth and escorted her to Carlisle on 18 May.
 George Lamplugh wrote that Curwen and his wife were away (at Bath) and sent the names of the lords attending Mary to the Earl of Northumberland.
 He mentioned one gentlewoman and did not know the names of the others.

 In 1570 Henry Curwen and Simon Musgrave were knighted and joined an army led by the Earl of Sussex sent into Scotland to support Regent Moray against the supporters of Mary, Queen of Scotland in the west.
 Henry Curwen brought back an iron yett or gate from the Maxwell stronghold at Caerlaverock Castle which he displayed at Workington.